 Busch Gardens Tampa Attractions

-Busch Gardens Tampa is home to 16 wild rides that are sure to get your adrenaline pumping ... well, don't worry, not ALL of them.
-There are nine coasters that we classify as "thrilling" (plus one dread-inducing drop tower), plus a few family favorites and a couple of water rides too.
+Busch Gardens Tampa is home to 17 wild rides that are sure to get your adrenaline pumping ... well, don't worry, not ALL of them.
+There are nine coasters that we classify as "thrilling" (plus one dread-inducing drop tower and one sinister screaming' swing), plus a few family favorites and a couple of water rides too.
 The highlight for us at Busch Gardens Tampa is the park's newest coaster, Iron Gwazi.
 This unrelenting beast is North America's tallest hybrid coaster, as well as the world's fastest and steepest hybrid coaster.
 Frogs will experience a dozen airtime moments, including three inversions, and a menacing 91-degree drop as they reach speeds up to 76 miles per hour.

 Another froggy favorite here is Falcon's Fury, a drop tower that pivots your 90 degrees face-first before plummeting 335 feet.
 It even scares ME, the bravest frog of them all!

 In spring 2019, the park opened Tigris — Florida’s tallest launch coaster that propels you forward AND backward into several loops and twists.
 I tested it out for you, and I can confirm it’s not for the faint-hearted.
 But it sure is a whole lot of fun, and it’s over before you know it!

 Thrill-seekers will also enjoy SheiKra, a floorless 200-foot tall dive coaster that plummets you down at a 90-degree angle.
 On Cheetah Hunt, you reach top speeds of 60 mph, just like the fastest land animal it's named after.
 You really can’t miss park favorites Kumba and Montu, either.